 CLEAN THOSE SHELVES

 Clean those shelves and drawers first, so that they’ll be nice and dry by the time you’re ready to put stuff back in.
 Use a hand vac in kitchen drawers to get rid of all those tiny little crumbs that tend to accumulate there.
 You can also use that hand vac to get into the corners of your shelves.
-Then, mix up a concoction of warm water and your favorite cleansing solution.
+Then, mix up a concoction of warm water and your favorite cleaning solution.
 It can be as simple as a few drops of liquid dishwashing soap; you can also squeeze a few drops of lemon juice in there for extra freshness.
 Wipe all surfaces with a cotton rag, then wipe again to make sure all the soap is gone.
 Make sure you get the inside and outside of any drawer doors; for extra stubborn stains, grab a magic eraser.
 If you’re using shelf liners, this is a good time to replace them with fresh ones.

 Once your cleaning task is done, let it dry, and let’s turn our attention to your Kitchen Stuff.